dbsoft/dwindows/readme.txt

 Added variadic versions of dw_debug() and dw_messagebox().
     This is how the standard library does it so we can call the new va_list versions from C++: dw_vdebug() and dw_vmessagebox().
+Added support for MacOS 13 Ventura and iOS 16.

 Dynamic Windows Documentation is available at: